Czechoslovak Hussite Church

-The Czechoslovak Hussite Church (Církev československá husitská, CČSH or CČH; Cirkev československá husitská) is a Christian church that separated from the Catholic Church after World War I in former Czechoslovakia.
+The Czechoslovak Hussite Church (Církev československá husitská, CČSH or CČH; Cirkev československá husitská) is a Christian church that separated from the Catholic Church after World War I in Czechoslovakia.

 Both the Czechoslovak Hussite Church and Moravian Church trace their tradition back to the Hussite reformers and acknowledge Jan Hus (John Huss) as their predecessor.
 It was well-supported by Czechoslovakia's first president, Tomáš Garrigue Masaryk, who himself belonged to the Evangelical Church of Czech Brethren.

 The Czechoslovak Hussite Church describes itself as neo-Hussite.

 History

 Both the Czechoslovak Hussite Church and Moravian Church trace their tradition back to the Hussite reformers and acknowledge Jan Hus (John Huss) as their predecessor.

 The forerunner of the CČSH was the Jednota (Union of the Catholic Clergy), which was founded in 1890 to promote modernist reforms in the Roman Catholic Church, such as use of the vernacular in the liturgy and the adoption of voluntary rather than compulsory clerical celibacy.
 The radical movement that resulted in the foundation of a new Church began in the Christmas season of 1919, when Christmas masses were celebrated in Czech in many Czechoslovak churches.
 The CCH was established on January 8, 1920, by Dr. Karel Farský, who became its first Patriarch and author of its liturgy.
 It was known until 1971 as the Czechoslovak Church.
 The head of the church continues to bear the title of Patriarch.

 The church had a working-class membership and supported a socialist economic system in the years leading up to the 1948 Czechoslovak coup.

-According to 2021 censuses it has less than 25 000 adherents, mostly in the Czech Republic and some in Slovakia.
+Membership figures of the church are not public.
+In a 2020 interview, Patriarch Tomáš Butta said the church had around 60,000 registered members.
+In 2021 censuses conducted in the Czech Republic and Slovakia 24,191 people self-identified as adherents of the church, 23,610 in the Czech Republic and 581 in Slovakia.
 There are 304 congregations divided into five dioceses situated in Prague, Plzeň, Hradec Králové, Brno, and Olomouc in the Czech Republic and three congregations in the Bratislava Diocese in Slovakia.
 There are approximately 266 priests in active ministry, of whom 130 are women.
 Candidates of ministry are prepared at the Hussite Faculty of Theology at Charles University in Prague.